 A: MS nurses play a vital role in helping to educate and assess people with MS on DMTs.
-It is important to: Inform the person that the goal of therapy is to prevent further worsening of their disease and that it will help decrease relapses and new lesions.
-Clarify expectations early when starting treatments so the person can be realistic about the goals of DMTs, for example, they do not relieve existing MS symptoms.
-Teach people with MS that taking their therapy consistently helps them to control and manage their illness, maintain current functional status and ultimately ampeuver them to prove the provide the p empowers them to prevent progression and disability.
+It is important to:

+- Inform the person that the goal of therapy is to prevent further worsening of their disease and that it will help decrease relapses and new lesions. - Clarify expectations early when starting treatments so the person can be realistic about the goals of DMTs, for example, they do not relieve existing MS symptoms. - Teach people with MS that taking their therapy consistently helps them to control and manage their illness, maintain current functional status and ultimately empowers them to prevent progression and disability.
 The person's perceived benefit from DMT is a critical element in adherence.